redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 #### RedisGraph prevents upgrade to RHEL 9

-You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Enterprise cluster contains a RedisGraph module, even if unused by any database.
+You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Software cluster contains a RedisGraph module, even if unused by any database.
 The [RedisGraph module has reached end-of-life](https://redis.com/blog/redisgraph-eol/) and is completely unavailable in RHEL 9.